offlinemark/poet/README.md

 $ ./poet-client 127.0.0.1 1 --debug --no-selfdestruct
 ```

-> By default, the poet client daemonizes and deletes itself from disk, so
+> By default, the Poet client daemonizes and deletes itself from disk, so
 > that behavior is suppressed using the `--debug` and `--no-selfdestruct`
 > flags.